Neuroscience (Neurology / Psychiatry) Therapeutic Area Physician (Cambridge, MA)

 Location: Cambridge, Massachusetts

 Posted: December 21, 2017

 Are you looking for a patient-focused company that will inspire you and support your career?
 If so, be empowered to take charge of your future at Takeda.
-Join us as a Medical Director, Clinical Translational Sciences, CNS in our San Diego, CA or Cambridge
+Join us as a Medical Director, Clinical Translational Sciences, Neurosciencs in our San Diego, CA or Cambridge, MA office.

 Here, everyone matters and you will be a vital contributor to our inspiring, bold mission.
 As a Medical Director working on the Translational Research Early Clinical team, you will be empowered to apply your deep scientific rigor to identify innovative medicines to impact our patients.